-where $\tau_p$ stands for the intrinsic phonon scattering.
+where $\tau_p$ and $\tau_{ps}$ describe the intrinsic phononic and the additional phonon-spin relaxation times, respectively.
 A $\kappa$($T$) curve free from phonon-spin scattering, $\kappa_{fit}$($T$), is estimated by the power-law fit to the zero-field $\kappa$($T$) curve below $T^*$ and its extension to the whole temperature range (dashed line in Fig. 2(b)).
-We seek to find a direct measure of the phonon-spin scattering rate $\tau_{p-s}^{-1}$.
-Our data provide access to it via the normalized reduction of the hypothetical phononic heat conductivity $\kappa_{fit}$ to the measured $\kappa$~\cite{SM}:
+We seek to find a direct measure of the phonon-spin scattering rate $\tau_{ps}^{-1}$.
+Our data provide access to it via the normalized reduction of the hypothetical intrinsic phononic heat conductivity $\kappa_{fit}$ with respect to the measured $\kappa$~\cite{SM}:

-where the last proportionality is valid due to the fact that phonon relaxation times are only weakly temperature dependent in the low-temperature ballistic limit considered here.
+where the last proportionality is roughly valid due to the fact that the intrinsic relaxation time is only weakly temperature dependent in the low-temperature ballistic limit considered here.

 As presented in Fig. 4(a), an exponential function